- Monday, Tuesday, Wednesday and Friday: 8 a.m.–5 p.m.

 - For additional options, please see the Credential Office website.

-All Multiple Subject candidates and Education Specialist candidates who are planning to teach in grades K-6 must pass the CSET Multiple Subjects (Exams 101, 214 and 103) to satisfy the subject matter requirement.
+All Multiple Subject candidates and Education Specialist candidates who are planning to teach in grades K-6, and who will not be completing an Elementary Subject Matter Program must pass the CSET Multiple Subjects (Exams 101, 214 and 103) to satisfy the subject matter requirement.

 Single Subject candidates and Education Specialist candidates who are planning to teach in a departmentalized setting, typically grades 7-12, and who will not be completing a Subject Matter Program must pass the CSET exams required for the subject area in which they plan to teach.
 Exam information specific to the subject is available in the Credential Office, as well as online at the CTC Exams website.